raspberrypilearning/drum-star/en/step_4.md

 --- /task ---

-When you upgrade your equipment, you will be able to play at bigger venues.

 --- task ---

+**Test:** Run your project.

+You should not be able to unlock the next drum before you have enough beats.

+--- /task ---

+When you unlock new drums, you can play at bigger venues!

+--- task ---

 Add another backdrop.
 We chose **Chalkboard** to play our second gig at school.

+**Tip:** Choose a venue that's a small step up from a bedroom.
+You want to save bigger venues for later!

+--- /task ---

+--- task ---

+Click on the Stage.

+![](images/stage-icon.png)

 Add code to the Stage to `switch backdrop`{:class="block3looks"} when the upgrade message is received:

-![](images/stage-icon.png)

 ```blocks3
 when I receive [snare v]
 switch backdrop to [Chalkboard v]
 ```

-**Tip:** Choose a venue that's a small step up from the bedroom.
-You want to save bigger venues for later.

 --- /task ---

 --- task ---

 **Test:** Run your project.
-Try and buy the snare upgrade before you have enough beats.

-When you buy the upgrade check: the snare appears, the button disappears, the venue changes and the `beats`{:class="block3variables"} go down by `10`.
+When you unlock the next drum: the snare should appear, the button disappears, the venue changes and the `beats`{:class="block3variables"} go down by `10`.

 --- /task ---